lonexil/Postman-beginner-guide/postman-beginner-guide.md

     " Id": 101
 }
 ```
-- The id is usually geberated by the server to show that your new data was created.
+- The id is usually generated by the server to show that your new data was created.

 ### - Tip
-If your POST request doesnt go through, double check:
+If your POST request doesn't go through, double check:
 - The method is set to POST not GET
 - You have selected raw-JSON in the Body tab.
-- Your JSON data is properlly formated (postman highligh error in red).
+- Your JSON data is properlly formated (postman highlight error in red).
 ## 6. PUT, PATCH and DELETE Requests
 So far you have learned how to use GET to retrieve data and POST to create data.
 But what happens when you need to update or delete something that already exist?